1st Reading – Wisdom 11:22-12:1

 Note that Jesus never challenges the criticism of consorting with a sinner.
 Instead he insists that only those who are lost can be found; only those who are perishing can be saved.

-God loves sinners and calls them to repentance.
+Jesus’ ardent desire to seek out a sinner fills us with hope of attaining eternal salvation: God loves sinners and calls them to repentance.
 Those who revere themselves as righteous seldom understand this and so miss opportunities for their own salvation.